Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Main results

 In Section \ref{sec:p_exp}, we extend the last result to truncated $p$-exponential series priors.
-For $p=2$, Theorem \ref{Prop:PExpRates} below shows that the above additional smoothness requirement $B_0\in C^{s+1}(\T^d)$ can be removed under the slightly stronger minimal smoothness assumption $s+1>(d/2)\vee 2+d/2$.
+For $p=2$, Theorem \ref{Prop:PExpRates} below shows that the above additional smoothness requirement $B_0\in C^{s+1}(\T^d)$ can be removed under the slightly stronger minimal smoothness assumption $s>d/2+(d/2)\vee 2$.
+For discussion on extending these results to adaptive priors, see Section \ref{sec:adaptation} below.